 Who Should NOT Try a Fasting Diet for 3 Days?

-While fasting for 3 days is relatively safe for most people, it can be quite dangerous for some people.
-These exceptions include (9):
+While fasting for three days is relatively safe for the majority of people, it can be quite dangerous for some people, including (28):

 - Patients with diabetes, as it can lead to dangerous dips and spikes in blood sugar.

-- Pregnant women, new moms, or breastfeeding women.
+- Pregnant women, new moms, or women who are breastfeeding.

-- Anyone who is ill, under medication, or suffers from uncontrollable migraines.
+- Anyone who is ill, taking medication, or suffers from uncontrollable migraines.

 - Older adults, children, or teenagers.